larsenv/discross/README.md

 You can try out Discross there without having to invite the bot to your own server.

 ## Usage

+### All of these steps have to be performed on a modern device that can access Discord.com
 0. Use the [link](https://discordapp.com/oauth2/authorize?client_id=968999890640338955&scope=bot&permissions=8) to add Discross to your server.
 Not necessary if you're already on a server with the bot.
 1. Type `^connect` on the server to get your verification code
 2. Go to [discross.rc24.xyz](https://discross.rc24.xyz/)
 3. Register on the website with that code
 4. Click the "update your server list" button to authorize Discross with your Discord account
+### Now you can use Discross on all of your devices by logging into the account you have just made!

 ### Supported platforms
 Platforms that are confirmed to work, to some extent: